amanzi/amanzi/testing/verification/flow/saturated/transient/hantush_anisotropic_2d/amanzi_hantush_anisotropic_2d.rst

 Background
 ----------

+An aquifer is homogeneous and anisotropic when the hydraulic conductivity is a function of direction only.
+Because of this, the transmissivity of such an aquifer varies with direction.
+The transmissivity in the major direction of anisotropy may be 2 - 10 times greater than in the minor direction of anisotripy.
+Estimates of groundwater flow may be in significant error if the effect of such anisotropy is not accounted for.
+The in-place determination of the hydraulic properties of anisotropic aquifers, then, is of great practical importance.

 Hantush and Thomas :cite:`han-Hantush_1966_method` developed an analytical solution for measuring drawdown during constant discharge for a completely penetrating well in a homogenous anisotropic, nonleaky confined aquifer of infinite extent.
+Their work follows Hantush's previously published work :cite:`han-Hantush_1966_wells`, extending it by describing a method for obtaining the transmissivity in any direction and storativity of a homogeneous anisotropic non-leaky aquifer by delineating the expected elliptical shape of an equal residual drawdown curve.

 Model
 -----